-The Shomen Karamon and the Haimen Karamon, constructed in 1636, have not changed from the original, except for the roofing materials which were replaced for maintenance reasons.
-In particular, the Shomen Karamon shows skillful workmanship in its structure and decoration; the four eaves projections were designed into cusped gables after a Chinese fashion and the engraved works designed in woven patterns, the inlaid works and the copper sculptures on the roof are unquestionable masterpieces of decoration.
+The Shomen Karamon and the Haimen Karamon, constructed in 1636, have not changed from the original.
+Only the roofing materials were replaced for maintenance reasons.
+The Shomen Karamon in particularshows skillful workmanship in its structure and decoration.
+Four eaves projections were designed into cusped gables after Chinese fashion, and the engraved works were designed in woven patterns.
+The inlaid works and the copper sculptures on the roof are unquestionable masterpieces of decoration.

-The Yomeimon, probably the most famous work of architecture in Nikko, was erected in 1636 and has been maintained through repeated roofing repair and paint repair to keep it in a condition equal to that at the time of original construction, including its decorative sculpture and other decorative members.
+The Yomeimon is probably the most famous work of architecture in Nikko.
+Erected in 1636, the gate has been maintained through repeated roofing repair and paint repair.
+This keeps it in a condition equal to that at the time of original construction, including its decorative sculpture and other decorative members.
 It is the most elegantly decorated among the shrine buildings of Toshogu.
-The great extent of decorative effort peculiar to this particular construction can be seen in the fact that even the structural members are decorated with patterns and sometimes ornamented with sculptures on the surface.
-Admirable workmanship is recognizable in the decorative expressions produced through a combination of painting, coloring, and metal fittings carefully selected in consideration of the subjects or motifs to be expressed in them and the durability of the materials.

 The Tozai Kairo

 The Tozai Kairo is a semi-enclosed corridor constructed in 1636.
-Although its northern part was damaged and lost in an earthquake that struck the region in 1647, the other parts that survived the catastrophe remain without any alteration whatever since then.
-Branching out from the 2-bay wing walls, called Sodebe, of the Yomeimon to the east and the west, the Tozai Kairo surrounds the Honden on the south, the east, and the west.
-The corridor extends 220 m in total and the southern part is decorated with 25 sculptured panels.
+Although its northern part was damaged and lost in an earthquake that struck the region in 1647, the other parts that survived the catastrophe are still exactly as they were.
+Branching out from the walls of the Yomeimon gate, the Tozai Kairo surrounds the main hall.
+The corridor extends 220m in total and the southern part is decorated with 25 sculptured panels.

-The Mizuya, a fountain pavilion, has been maintained in its original form without alteration since its construction in 1636 except for a small number of structural members that had to be replaced for maintenance reasons.
-The noteworthy architectural techniques introduced in the construction of this water-supply facility include the use of stone columns and the installation of an aqueduct from the water source near the Takino-o-jinja to the Mizuya water basin.
+The Mizuya, a fountain pavilion, has been maintained in its original form.
+The water-supply facility has stone columns and an aqueduct installed from the water source near the Takino-o-jinja.
 In addition, a siphon mechanism was applied as part of the water-supply system, which was an innovative approach at that time of Japanese history.
-(Today, water is supplied through contemporary metal piping.)
+Today, water is supplied through contemporary metal piping.

-The Shinkyo, the sacred horse stable, is a 1636 construction, which remains in its original condition, although it’s partitioning and its transom has been slightly altered.
+The Shinkyo, the sacred horse stable, is a 1636 construction, which remains in its original condition.
+Although its partitioning and its transom have been slightly altered.
 This structure represents the type of stable found in Shoin-zukuri, the typical architectural style for residences of feudal lords.
 It is the only unpainted bare wood construction among all of the buildings of Toshogu and it is the largest extant horse stable constructed at that time.

 The Ishidorii has remained in its original form since its construction in 1618.
 The torii gate, which is 9.2 m tall and 13.2 m wide, is made out of 15 blocks of stone, instead of wood, which is the material usually used for torii.
 The Ishidorii has a unique structure well designed to resist earthquakes; the primary top rail and the secondary top rail, called Kasagi and Shimaki, are hollowed in order to minimize the weight and a pair of grafted stone columns are set firmly to support them.